Atomarverseucht/minesweeper/README.md

 - dev: in-progress features and experiments
 - feature/*: short-lived branches for isolated features or fixes

-Roadmap (short)
-- Improve docs and examples
-- Add more explanatory tests and sample game sessions
-- Optional: small web or GUI front-end to demonstrate the engine

 Authors & acknowledgements
 - [Atomarverseucht](https://github.com/Atomarverseucht) — project owner and co-author
 - [Guakocius](https://github.com/Guakocius) — co-author and collaborator

+Tech stack and environment
+- Language: Scala (≈99.7%)
+- Auxiliary: Shell scripts (≈0.3%)
+- Build: sbt (recommended)
+- Tested on: Arch Linux, Ubuntu, Windows 11 (community-tested)

 License
 See the LICENSE file in the repository for licensing information.
-If the repository does not contain a LICENSE, please contact the maintainers before using the code in production.

 Contact
 For questions, issues, or suggestions: open an issue or reach out to the repository owners via their GitHub profiles.